mcarifio/blog/src/yet-another-shot-at-blogging.md

 About four years ago, I gave it another go with Wordpress.
 Writing was somewhat easier (but not in emacs) and the result looked _far_ better with little work.
 And I had comments for free!
 And lotsa spam for free!
 I wrote a few fun things, had a few fun comments from friends, but eventually got distracted by the next shiny thing.

 So here we are, third times a charm.
 This time around I'm giving it a little more thought.
-First, I'm using emacs again, the One True Editor.
+First, I'm using emacs again, the One True Editor, with it's equally wonderful [magit](https://magit.vc/).
 I'm writing in Markdown (which is mostly text) and not HTML (which is mostly markup).
 I'm using the (so far) wonderful
 [mdbook](https://github.com/rust-lang-nursery/mdBook), which can build the blog "on the fly" without thinking about it.
 I'm using [github](https://github.com/mcarifio/blog) to save drafts before publishing them with a do-it-yourself [publisher](https://github.com/mcarifio/blog/blob/master/bin/publish.sh).
 Seems a little hacky, but it will evolve and it has a programmer's workflow.